Popular now on KPCC

-Nick Roman is KPCC's Managing Editor.
+Nick Roman is KPCC's host of All Things Considered.

-Roman has been a fixture in Southern California radio news for more than 20 years.
+Roman has been a fixture in Southern California radio news for more than 30 years.
 From 1984-2004, he was the voice of news at KLON/KKJZ in Long Beach, serving as a producer, anchor, and news director.
 Along the way he helped create CALNET, a daily statewide news program, where he was a producer, news editor and host.

 He's proud to have trained such accomplished journalists as Kitty Felde and Frank Stoltze.
-Roman has also worked for the past 15 years teaching broadcast journalism to students at Cal State Long Beach and Cal State Fullerton.
+Roman has also worked for the past 25 years teaching broadcast journalism to students at Cal State Long Beach and Cal State Fullerton.
 His love of sports has led him to file numerous stories for NPR's "Only A Game."

 Stories by Nick Roman

 CBS News reports the L.A.
 County Coroner's office has reclassified Natalie Wood's death from "accidental" to "undetermined."

 The Assembly has voted to pass $4.7 billion in bonds to break ground on the nation’s first high-speed rail system.

 California lawmakers are trying to delay voters' consideration of an $11 billion water bond from this November until 2014.

 It took six games and a couple heartbreaking losses for the Kings to clinch the Cup — but they did, by a final score of 6 to 1.

 A statement from the sheriff’s department released early Monday morning says Bryson’s Lexus was heading south on San Gabriel Blvd. when it rear-ended a car that had stopped for a passing train.